StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 ![Health state - CRITICAL - http.status_code](../../../../.gitbook/assets/v50_otel_health_state_critical_http_status.png)
 {% endtab %}

-{% tab title="Traces Perspective - Span Properties" %}
+{% tab title="Traces Perspective - Span properties" %}

 **The http status can be found in the following location regardless of what the HTTP status actually is**